Haxiboy/node-red-contrib-looptimer-advanced/README.md

 Setting the Max Loops and Max Timeout settings to high values can, for all intents, ensure that the loop can only be stopped by an incoming `stop` payload, however, the stability of the loop has not been tested over an extended number of hours.
+**0.0.11** - Add Type Check for Stop condition to avoid type error on non string payload converting to LowerCase
 **0.0.10** - Update README.md
 **0.0.9** - Bugfix for Minutes, and minor improvements to code quality
 **0.0.8** - Fix Until Node-Red Does Not Get Fixed on issue #3867